 Thank you again!

-Cycling lessons can be taught in different formats, depending on - and tailored to - your individual skill, fitness, knowledge and comfort level.
+Cycling lessons can be taught in different formats, depending on - and tailored to - your individual level of skill, fitness, knowledge and comfort.

 * You don't know how to ride a bike, but want to finally learn